Please note that there is a separate FAQ for Creative Writing awards below.

 10. Which essays are eligible?

-Any essay you have written for an English class at Montclair State University since the January of the previous academic year.
-For example, for scholarships and awards to be distributed in May 2014, your paper must have been written for a class since January 2013, i.e. for the winter, spring, summer, or fall semesters of 2013 or the spring semester of 2014.
+Any essay you have written for an English class at Montclair State University since January 2014, i.e. for the winter, spring, summer, or fall semesters of 2014 or the spring semester of 2015.

 11. May I submit a paper written for a class at another university?